Accelize/apyfal/docs/advanced_configuration_json.rst

 JSON configuration files
 ========================

-This section extend parameter use documentation from :doc:`getting_started`.
+This section provides more information about parameter use than that described in the :doc:`getting_started`.

-The low level accelerator API that run on FPGA host works with parameters files.
+The low-level accelerator API that runs on the FPGA host works with parameters files.

-Theses files are JSON that have the following format:
+These files are JSON files that have the following format:

 .. code-block:: python

    {
        "app": {
            "specific":{
-           # Specific parameters as key, values pairs.
+           # Specific parameters as key value pairs.
            }
        }
    }

-Read the accelerator documentation to see possibles specific parameters values.
+See the accelerator documentation for specific parameters values.

 Using ``**parameters`` argument with JSON parameters files
 ----------------------------------------------------------

-The ``**parameters`` argument passed to ``start`` and ``process`` methods can also be used to pass *JSON parameters files* like defined previously.
+The ``**parameters`` argument passed to the ``start`` and ``process`` methods, as described previously, can also be used to pass *JSON parameters files*.
 In this case, ``**parameters`` is used as ``parameters=``

 Assuming ``parameters.json`` is the JSON parameters files: